NativeScript/docs-v8/tutorial-angular.md

 ns run android
 ```

 The `ns run` command builds the app and launches the app on a connected Android device or Android emulator for Android and a connected iOS device or iOS simulator for iOS.
-By default listens for changes in your code, synchronizes those changes, and refresh all selected devices.
+By default, it listens for changes in your code, synchronizes those changes, and refreshes all selected devices.

 ## Folder structure